learn-co-curriculum/welcome-to-learn-verified/README.md

 Once you've completed your first portfolio project review, you can then look into setting up a [local environment](http://help.learn.co/workflow-tips/local-environment/installing-a-supported-local-environment).
 There are lots of ways of getting your computer set up for programming (especially if you have a Mac or run a version of Linux as your operating system), but the way above (using a "Virtual Machine" - a separate computer within your computer) is the only one we can provide support for.
 If you have any more questions about when to move from the IDE to a local environment, [this article](http://help.learn.co/the-learn-ide/the-basics-of-the-learn-ide/using-the-ide-versus-a-local-environment) should help!

+## Instructional support

+We provide a wide range of instructional services and it's really important that you take advantage of them if you want to succeed.
+The key resources are Ask A Question, Study Groups, Project 1:1's and Section Lead 1:1's.

+### Ask A Question

+Whenever you get stuck for more than a few minutes, start by clicking on the "Ask A Question" button at the top right of [learn.co](https://learn.co/).
+We have a team of Technical Coaches who will respond to you ASAP (usually within a minute) and if they can't get you going again with a couple of comments, they'll set you up with a screenshare where you get 20 minutes of personalized 1:1 support.
+We usually try to get you on a screenshare within 30-45 minutes of connecting with you, although at busy times it may take a little longer.

 It's going to be harder, and more rewarding than any other learning experience you've ever had, we promise.
 Let's learn together.